 “And he said unto them, These are the words which I spake unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me.”
 (Luke 24:44, additional emphasis and bold mine).

 So there we go.
-Critics who interpret this passage as if it were a cry of weakness and despair or that Jesus did not understand why God had forsaken Him are off the mark and fail to place Jesus’s words in their proper context.
-He may have been suffering but He also knew of the triumph to come.
+Critics who interpret this passage as if Jesus did not understand why God had forsaken Him are off the mark and fail to place Jesus’s words in their proper context.
+His divine, sustained humanity was most certainty suffering He also knew of the triumph to come.